Shelby Stoner

 Download CV ›

-Shelby previously clerked in the U.S. Court of Appeals for the Ninth Circuit and in the U.S. District Court for the Western District of Washington and worked for a top-ranked international law firm, where she represented the Duwamish Tribe in its pursuit for federal recognition.
-Before law school, Shelby worked in the nonprofit sector, focusing on global economic development, women's rights, youth development, and education.
-Shelby also served as a Peace Corps volunteer in the Middle East.
+After graduating from law school, Shelby clerked for the U.S. Court of Appeals for the Ninth Circuit and the U.S. District Court for the Western District of Washington.
+She also worked for an international law firm, where she represented the Duwamish Tribe in its pursuit for federal recognition.

 Memberships